enactjs/cli/docs/building-apps.md

 npm install -g sass
 ```

 Now you can rename `src/App.css` to `src/App.scss` or `src/App.sass` and for using CSS modules, `src/App.module.scss` or `src/App.module.sass`.
 And update `src/App.js` to import `src/App.scss`.
-Enact CLI will compile these files properly through webpack for you.
+Enact CLI will compile these files properly through Bun for you.

 More information can be found [here](https://sass-lang.com/guide) to learn about Sass.